 - tabasco sauce

 Fortunately, there are plenty of options for getting to the interior of a butternut squash and either frozen or canned butternut squash will work.
-But I think the texture and flavor is far better when using fresh squash in this recipe.
+But I think the texture and flavor is far better in the butternut cheese sauce when we use fresh squash in this recipe.
 I do like shortcuts though, and often buy the squash at the grocery store already cubed or peeled.
 But if you are willing to peel and cube a whole squash, all the better.
 I offer tips on how to prepare a butternut squash in my recipe for Cookie Crumb Casserole.

 A Few Tips